Raimundo Pereira

-Raimundo Rodrigues Pereira (born 1956) is a Bissau-Guinean lawyer and politician who was interim President of Guinea-Bissau from 3 March 2009 to 8 September 2009 and again in 2012, following the departure of President Malam Bacai Sanhá for medical treatment abroad; he continued in that capacity after Sanha's death.
+Raimundo Rodrigues Pereira (born 28 August 1956) is a Bissau-Guinean lawyer and politician who was interim President of Guinea-Bissau from 3 March 2009 to 8 September 2009 and again in 2012, following the departure of President Malam Bacai Sanhá for medical treatment abroad; he continued in that capacity after Sanha's death.
 Pereira was elected as President of the National People's Assembly on 22 December 2008.
 Pereira is a member of the African Party for the Independence of Guinea and Cape Verde (PAIGC).
 He was ousted in a coup on 12 April 2012 and succeeded by Mamadu Ture Kuruma.

 Personal life

-Pereira is a lawyer by training.
+Pereira was born in Bissau; he is a lawyer by training.

 Political career

 In the November 2008 legislative election, in which PAIGC won a parliamentary majority, Pereira was elected to the National People's Assembly as a PAIGC candidate in the 28th constituency, located in Bissau, the capital.
 He was chosen by PAIGC to replace Francisco Benante (also a PAIGC member) as President of the National People's Assembly after the election, and accordingly, on 22 December 2008 he was elected as President of the National People's Assembly.
 He received 60 votes, while a rival PAIGC candidate, Helder Proença, received 37.